f4exb/sdrangel/sdrgui/readme.md

 <h3>1.9: Stack windows</h3>

-Arranges windowsa in the MDO area of the workspace in a way similar to the arrangement in version 6:
+Arranges windows in the MDO area of the workspace in a way similar to the arrangement in version 6:

   - Devices are stacked in numerical order top left.
   - Fixed height features are stacked in order underneath devices and resized to match width of devices